-3. My company has five branches; does this mean, that I have to have a separate application for each branch?
+4. My company has five branches; does this mean that I have to have a separate application for each branch?

-Where the branches are part of the same company you do not need an application for each branch.
-We will provide each of your nominated User's with their own User Code Access.
+No you do not need an application for each branch because we will provide each of your nominated User's with their own User Code Access.
 (Your Users may be working in different branches located around the country).

-But if your company does have five branches and is controlled by a group company you should tell the Sales Representative or Business Development Manager about your set up before you apply.
+But if your company does have five branches and is controlled by a group company you should tell the Sales Representative or Business Develop Manager about your set up before you apply.

-4. I'm waiting for my Subscriber application to be approved.
+5. I'm waiting for my Subscriber application to be approved.
 How long will this take?